 Green, rural, and relatively flat with gentle, rolling hills, the Niagara-on-the-Lake area is ideal for two wheelers.
 Check out popular biking routes, plan your cycle tour, and find stops alnog the way at the Niagara Cycling Tourism Centre.
 The most popular places to hit the road are sections of the 140-kilometre, paved Greater Niagara Circle Route, and the 53-kilometre Niagara River Recreation Trail.
 This riverside ride has it all: views, restaurants, historic sites, attractions, and of course, wine tasting stops.

 A highlight is the lovely 19th century village.
 Well-preserved brick heritage buildings and turreted Victorians with ornate facades complement the leafy streets, well-manicured gardens, and overflowing flower baskets.
 The first capital city of Upper Canada (known today as Ontario), the town's history dates back to 1781 and Niagara-on-the-Lake also played a leading role in the War of 1812.
 Stroll the graceful avenues, take a horse-drawn carriage ride, or set out on an Old Town walking tour.

-Internationally renowned, the Shaw Festival puts on theater performances by playwright George Bernard Shaw and others from the late 1800s in three venues from April to November each year.
+Internationally renowned, the Shaw Festival puts on theatre performances by playwright George Bernard Shaw and others from the late 1800s in three venues from April to November each year.
 The world's leading directors -- both resident and visiting -- stage the acclaimed productions.
-Artistic director Tim Carroll, a Brit who took the helm in 2016, has injected new excitement -- and more Canadian plays and contemporary North American theater -- into the long-running festival.
-Plays vary by season, but the line-up usually includes one masterpiece -- such as Shaw's revered Saint Joan, one adaptation of a famous work -- for example, Bram Stoker's Dracula, and one musical.
+Artistic director Tim Carroll, a Brit who took the helm in 2016, has injected new excitement -- and more Canadian plays and contemporary North American theatre -- into the long-running festival.
+Plays vary by season, but the line-up usually includes one masterpiece, such as Shaw's revered Saint Joan, one adaptation of a famous work, like Bram Stoker's Dracula, and one musical.